 The US Green Building Council(USGBC) seeks to transform the way buildings and communities are designed, built, and operated, enabling an environmentally and socially responsible, healthy, and prosperous environment that improves the quality of life.
 USGBC oversees the LEED building certification program, provides educational offerings, and advocates for policies that support green buildings and communities.

-The AtKisson Group has been at the forefront of the sustainability movement since 1992.
-Working at every scale from the local to the global, The AtKisson Group provides sustainability consulting, training, research, education, and other services to governments, communities, corporations, schools, and other organizations, and provides sustainability training for individuals.
-The Office of Sustainability is a licensed affiliate of The AtKisson Group.
+The Sustainability Accelerator Network has been at the forefront of the sustainability movement since 1992.
+Working at every scale from the local to the global, the Sustainability Accelerator Network provides sustainability consulting, training, research, education, and other services to governments, communities, corporations, schools, and other organizations, and provides sustainability training for individuals.
+The Office of Sustainability is a licensed affiliate of this global network.

 The sustainability efforts of Auburn University have garnered national recognition.
 As a result of the foresight and dedication of many individuals and departments, the university has been recognized with the following awards.